About Gringa Reads

 Who is the Gringa?

-I'm Zoë Perry, and I'm a literary translator from Portuguese to English.
+I'm Zoë Perry, and I'm a literary translator and from Portuguese to English.
 In 2015 I was translator-in-residence at the FLIP literary festival in Paraty, Brazil, and I was awarded a PEN/Heim grant for my translation of Veronica Stigger's award-winning novel Opisanie swiata (available for publication).
+Another section of my translation is available to read here.

 I co-translated All Dogs are Blue by Brazilian poet and novelist Rodrigo de Souza Leão, published by And Other Stories in 2013.
-Other publications include a short story by Carlos Henrique Schroder in Words Without Borders, an essay by Mia Couto on Granta, a short story by João Ximenes Braga in The Book of Rio from Comma Press, Elza: The Girl by Sérgio Rodrigues, and Adultery and The Spy by Paulo Coelho.
+Other publications include an excerpt from Carol Bensimon's The Smoke Gardener's Club, a short story by Carlos Henrique Schroder in Words Without Borders, an essay by Mia Couto on Granta, a short story by João Ximenes Braga in The Book of Rio from Comma Press, Elza: The Girl by Sérgio Rodrigues, and Adultery and The Spy by Paulo Coelho.
 You can find out more about my translation work at my website.

 What does the Gringa Read?